Parish of Cabramatta

 The Parish of Cabramatta is a civil parish of Cumberland County, a Cadastral division of New South Wales.

 It included the suburbs of Cabramatta, New South Wales, Cecil Hills, Hoxton Park, Rossmore and Liverpool.

-The southern boundary was Bringillley Road, the eastern boundary was Cabramatta Creek, the western Boundary was South Creek and the northern boundary was Orphan School Road in Fairfield.
+The southern boundary was Bringelly Road, the eastern boundary was Cabramatta Creek, the western Boundary was South Creek and the northern boundary was Orphan School Road in Fairfield.